 - After placing charcoal at all the staked locations, thaw the ground for at least 6 hours.

 - Within 24 hours of the thawing of the ground, call for the 2nd inspection.
 This time period can vary with the outside temperature, and a shorter elapse time may be required if frigid conditions dictate.

-Please contact our office, 651-213-8373 or by email, if you have further questions regarding this procedure.
+Please contact our office, 651-213-8370 or email Environmental Services Office, if you have further questions regarding this procedure.

 A WINTER Septic Certification Application (PDF) is available online, for your convenience.